High Wycombe

 The economic profile demonstrates above-average performance, with income metrics exceeding national benchmarks based on AreaSearch comparative assessment

-The median taxpayer income in High Wycombe is $59,281, with an average of $71,745, according to the latest postcode level ATO data aggregated by AreaSearch for financial year 2023.
-This is higher than the national average.
-In comparison, Greater Perth has a median income of $60,748 and an average income of $80,248.
-Based on Wage Price Index growth of 9.62% since financial year 2023, current estimates suggest approximately $64,984 (median) and $78,647 (average) as of September 2025.
+The suburb of High Wycombe had a median taxpayer income of $59,281 and an average income of $71,745 in the financial year 2023, according to postcode level ATO data aggregated by AreaSearch.
+This is higher than the national average for that year.
+Greater Perth, however, had a median income of $60,748 and an average income of $80,248 during the same period.
+Based on Wage Price Index growth, current estimates suggest a median income of approximately $64,984 and an average income of $78,647 as of September 2025 in High Wycombe.
 Census data indicates that incomes in High Wycombe cluster around the 53rd percentile nationally.
-Income distribution shows that 35.7% of the population, equating to 4,756 individuals, fall within the $1,500 - 2,999 income range, which is consistent with broader trends across the surrounding region at 32.0%.
-High housing costs consume 15.6% of income, however strong earnings place disposable income at the 51st percentile.
+Income distribution shows that 35.7% of the population, which is 4,759 individuals, fall within the $1,500 - $2,999 income range.
+This is consistent with broader trends across the surrounding region, where 32.0% of the population falls into the same category.
+High housing costs consume 15.6% of income in High Wycombe, but strong earnings place disposable income at the 51st percentile.

 Frequently Asked Questions - Income